Skip to main content

 • Room coverage: Up to 175 square feet

-This AC portable Midea model has average cooling power: You shouldn’t have any issues with it, but it’s also not the strongest performer.
+This Midea portable air conditioner has average cooling power: You shouldn’t have any issues with it, but it’s also not the strongest performer.

-That said, it rolls around smoothly, even over carpet, with no tendency to tip over.
+Moving this portable AC unit around can be tricky.
+While it has two dedicated handles, gripping the air conditioner is difficult.
+That said, it rolls around smoothly, even over carpeting, with no tendency to tip over.

-This is another noisy unit, which peaks at 58dB, though it is much quieter on the lower settings.
+This portable air conditioner is another noisy unit, peaking at 58 dB on high during our testing, though it is quieter on lower settings.

 One minor complaint: The remote has some responsiveness issues, with inputs either not going through or taking a few seconds to register.